eholmgren/langevin/README.md

 *Eric Holmgren*

-This project does something that I do not yet know.
+This project is a one dimensional Langevin Dynamics simulator.

 * It is in python